danialbagheri/Core-API/README.md

-## Calypso Django website project 2020
+## core Django website project 2020

 DISCLAIMER: All rights of this project are reserved for Linco Care limited.